 Start – specifies the frame number at which the object track starts.

-Duration – specifies the object track durationб in frames.
+Duration – specifies the object track duration, in frames.

 Visible – ticking this checkbox controls the object visibility.Note

 Please mind that invisible object is not shown during playout.
-To temporarily disable the object while editing the template, use the disablig objects function.

 Color – defines the object fill color.
 Enter the HEX color code or click the box near this field, the dedicated dialog will be open allowing to define the color components in different color modes.